 Nail your About page

 The About page of any website is often the most important aspect.
-If someone has clicked on it after seeing your home or landing page, it's a really good indication that you've almost won them over.
-Now you just have to convince them you're the right person for the job.
+If someone has clicked on it after seeing your home or landing page, it's an excellent indication that you've almost won them over.
+Now you have to convince them you're the right person for the job.

 When writing your About copy, always consider your audience.
 The human.
 The person that might be thinking of working with you.
 Use "I" and "you" – make it direct and friendly.